SrBrahma/react-native-payment-icons/README.md

 > How to setup your own images!
 If you just want to use the package, you may ignore this!

 * To transform the SVGs, [download the .svgs](https://stackoverflow.com/a/18194523/10247962) from [svg-credit-card-payment-icons](https://github.com/aaronfagan/svg-credit-card-payment-icons).
-I used the svgsSrc styled images.
+I used the `Flat Rounded` styled images.
 Store them in `./svgsSrc/`.

 * If you want to add your own images, be sure that their width are 780 and height 500, to have the same ratio as the others.